mrcnski/believeobey.live/_posts/2025-08-04-the-burden-of-yhwh-vs-false-religion.md

 ---

 {% include verse.html
-text="You shall observe to do therefore as YHWH your God has commanded you.
-You shall not turn away to the right hand or to the left." verse="Deuteronomy 5:32"
+text="You shall observe to do therefore as YHWH your God has commanded you. **You shall not turn away to the right hand or to the left.**" verse="Deuteronomy 5:32"
 %}

 {% include verse.html
-text="Be careful to observe to do according to all the law which Moses my servant commanded you.
-Don’t turn from it to the right hand or to the left, that you may have good success wherever you go." verse="Joshua 1:7"
+text="Be careful to observe to do according to all the law which Moses my servant commanded you. **Don’t turn from it to the right hand or to the left**, that you may have good success wherever you go." verse="Joshua 1:7"
 %}

+## Focus on the Kingdom

 {% include verse.html
+text="But **seek first God’s Kingdom and his righteousness; and all these things will be given to you as well**." verse="Matthew 6:33"
+%}

+{% include verse.html
-text="Enter in by the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter in by it.
-How narrow is the gate and the way is restricted that leads to life!
-There are few who find it." verse="Matthew 7:13-14"
+text="Enter in by the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter in by it. **How narrow is the gate and the way is restricted that leads to life!** There are few who find it." verse="Matthew 7:13-14"
+%}

+{% include verse.html
+text="Let your eyes look straight ahead.
+Fix your gaze directly before you.
+Make the path of your feet level.
+Let all of your ways be established. **Don’t turn to the right hand nor to the left.** Remove your foot from evil." verse="Proverbs 4:25-27"
 %}

 ## Our Works Come From God